stanford-cs248/Cardinal3D/README.md

 NOTE: We are expecting some high-quality output here---or at least some creativity!
 Don't just brush this one off. :-)

 Include this model in the root directory of your submission as model.dae.

-#### Documentation
-Clear, well-written documentation is a critical part of software development.
-Since you (the students) are the ones who will most benefit from good documentation---or will suffer through bad documentation---we are "crowd sourcing" improvements to the course material.
-What did you find confusing---and then finally figure out?

-As 5% of your assignment grade, you will need to submit suggested edits to the assignment documentation.
-These could be:

-* Suggested changes or additions to the assignment handout
-* Suggested changes or additions to assignment Wiki
-* Suggested changes or additions to comments in the skeleton code

-Do not wait until the due date to submit these suggested edits.
-They will be most helpful to your classmates (and to us!) if they are submitted ahead of time, so that we can immediately incorporate any good suggestions into the actual course material.
-To submit your edits, you must therefore:

-* Go on Piazza
-* Attach the thread with the label **a2wiki**
-* Make an anonymous (not private) post with your suggested edit

-The TAs will monitor this label, and immediately update the docs with any/all useful suggestions.
-This Piazza post will also be recorded as part of your assignment grade.
-Note that we do not have to accept your edit in order for you to receive full credit on the assignment.
-However, we will grade your edits based on whether they appear to be a "good faith effort" to make a useful comment.
-In other words, did you really think about what is clear/unclear and provide a useful edit?
-Or did you just write something totally random at the very last minute? :-) Especially useful edits (e.g., those that provide nice insights, or point out serious bugs/errors) may receive extra credit.

 ## Writeup
 Additionally, you will submit a short document explaining what you have implemented, and any particular details of your submission.
 If your submission includes any implementations which are not entirely functional, please detail what works and what doesn't, along with where you got stuck.
 This document does not need to be long; correctly implemented features may simply be listed, and incomplete features should be described in a few sentences at most.